Duchesnay Creek Bridge

 This high-visibility project also helped promote the use of mass timber in highway bridges across Canada.
 By building with wood, this project will result in a total carbon benefit of 991 metric tonnes of CO2, which is equivalent to taking over 190 cars off the road for a full year.

 The Miller Group has a long history of working in collaboration with First Nation communities, fostering positive relationships in the communities where they live, in particular on ancestral territories.
+We care about and are committed to reconciliation with our First Nation communities through respectful partnership and meaningful collaboration.